kubernetes-study-guide/Kubernetes-Study-Guide/Part-01/01_About_this_course/About_this_course.md

 I'm hoping to cover some of these areas in a future upcoming courses.

-## Requirements
+## User requirements

-Kubernetes is quite an technical tool and it's not something you should start using if you are unfamiliar with any of these:
+Kubernetes is a really powerful software and it's also quite a sophisticated software.
+That's why you need to some of the basics before you start learning Kubernetes:

 - Linux, Bash, Vim
 - docker and concept of containers